Courtesy of Personalized Retina Care of Naples

 Certified Ophthalmologist and is Fellowship trained in surgical and medical retinal diseases.

 There are ways to regain your independence and correct low vision.
 To find out more, or to schedule your appointment, please call (239) 325-3970 today.

 Dr. Katia Taba— Personalized Retina Care of Naples

 Katia Taba, MD, is the board-certified ophthalmologist and retina specialist at Personalized Retina Care of Naples in Naples, Florida.
 Dr. Taba treats macular degeneration, diabetic retinopathy, eye floaters and flashes, and other serious eye problems that can interfere with sight or steal vision without treatment.
 Patients know Dr. Taba as an extremely friendly and welcoming care provider who maintains great professionalism at all times.

 Dr. Taba wants to make sure that patients always get the most accurate diagnosis and most effective treatment, so she uses only the latest, state-of-the-art diagnostic equipment.
 Dr. Taba is the first retina specialist on the southwest coast of Florida to have wide-angle viewing imaging with fluorescein angiography.
-She recently acquired a new technology that allows view of the very small blood vessels of the macula.
 Dr. Taba also makes sure that injections and treatments are pain-free so patients can always expect a comfortable experience.

 3467 Pine Ridge Road Suite 103

 1. C Wykoff, MD, “5-year CATT data reveal strengths, limitations of anti-